alexeysas/sdc-signs-recognition/README.md

 2. To archive higher accuracy results, I tried following options:
  * Adding new features maps to convolutional layers
- * Playng with padding types and filter sizes, tried following filter sizes: 4, 5, 6 (3)
+ * Playng with padding types and filter sizes, tried following filter sizes: 4, 5, 6.
+Results are pretty close there. selected 4x4 filters for the model
  * Playing with fully connected layers sizes.
  * Finaly decided to add one more fully connected layer - it slightly increased perfoemance for the model.